briandunn/puzzebra/README.md

 * Snap pieces together when dropped together, if the overlapping cell is a match.
 These new shapes can be drug now.
 * Animate everything.
 * Add new game form with board size and difficulty level inputs.
-* Win sequence fades in values for blank cells.
+X Win sequence fades in values for blank cells.
 * Indicate when a piece is over a valid drop point

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).